harishbommakanti/harishbommakanti.github.io/README.md

 # Home
 Hey!
-I'm an undergraduate freshman at UT Austin pursuing a double major in Computer Science and Mathematics.
+I'm an undergraduate freshman at UT Austin pursuing a double major in Computer Science and Mathematics

 ## About
 My current interests are: